Solid state batteries.

 Nuvvon has developed a solid polymer electrolyte that is both the active separator and in the cathode.
 A lithium metal anode plates and strips lithium to charge and discharge the battery.

-The goal is a safer battery that can replace graphite with lithium metal, thereby increasing energy density.
-But lithium stability is a challenge and compatible electrolytes often require high pressure, high temperature or require new manufacturing methods.
+Our goal is to create a safer battery that can replace graphite with lithium metal, thereby increasing energy density.
+Lithium stability is a challenge and compatible electrolytes often require high pressure, high temperature or require new manufacturing methods - we have overcome these obstacles at lab scale and are starting to scale up in size and volume.

 Ceramic electrolytes have high interfacial resistance requiring enormous pressure and/or the use of liquids, increasing risk